 - Certificates for each of the countries you stayed in for more than six months since you turned 18

-- Employment letter from your current employment and payslips of the last three months
+- Employment letter from your current employment and payslips for the last three months

-- Job offer letter or contract in the Canadian employer’s letterhead
+- Job offer letter or contract on the Canadian employer’s letterhead

 - Letter from employer stating that you can take up your job at a later date (if you submit your application less than one month from your supposed start date

-For the employer-specific or closed work permit, your new employer must obtain a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada.
+For the employer-specific or closed work permit, your new Canadian employer may be required to obtain a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada.
 For LMIA-exempt work permits, you may need to submit an offer of employment number instead.

 Quebec Work Permit Documents